 - Section B stipulates the way in which a component is concluded and the form any examination will take. - 2.
 At the student's motivated request or at the examiner request with approval from the student, the Examinations Board may permit a different form of examination than that stipulated in the course catalogue.
 If applicable, more detailed regulations on this are included in the Rules and Guidelines for the Examinations Board. - 3.
 Where a component is no longer offered, Section B will include a transitional arrangement. - 4.
 The remaining procedures for examinations and the guidelines and instructions for the assessment and determination of test and examination results are described in the Rules and Guidelines of the Examinations Board. - 5.
-In the case of components including a written examination, the student will be entitled to receive sample questions and information about the actual written examination in form and level, preferably in the form of an example examination.
+In the case of components including a written examination, the student will be entitled to receive sample questions, answer indications and information about the actual written examination in form and level, preferably in the form of an example examination - 6.
+Students have the right to take the exam paper with them after an examination unless otherwise indicated on the exam cover page or in the course manual.